Federal Work Study @ GW 2013-2014

 You can download a GW Payroll Calendar to view the pay periods and pay dates.
 GW uses two-week pay cycles that are called “bi-weeklies,” or “BW” for short.
 They are numbered such that “BW 1” begins near the beginning of each January.
 You will see the work days contained in each bi-weekly (running Sunday through Saturday), the deadline by which your supervisors must approve your time report in order for you to be paid on time (a Tuesday following the end of each bi-weekly – there is nothing you need to do on this Tuesday), and the Friday when you will receive your paycheck for the hours you worked during any given bi-weekly period.
 Paychecks are always two weeks behind the dates you work.
 This is true for all GW employees.

 FWS positions are subject to federal and local taxation.
 Students must complete federal and local tax forms, as well as an Employment Eligibility Verification (I-9) form, prior to beginning work.
-These forms are available online (see bottom of page) and at the Career Center.
+These forms are available online (see bottom of page) and at the Center for Career Services.

 Only certified tax professionals can answer tax questions.
-Career Center staff members cannot legally advise you on how to complete tax forms or estimate how how much tax you will have to pay.
+The Center for Career Services staff members cannot legally advise you on how to complete tax forms or estimate how how much tax you will have to pay.

 If you wish to file your taxes in a local jurisdiction other than the District of Columbia, please visit the Internal Revenue Service website to find the appropriate form.
 Although work-study earnings are taxable, they need not be reported as earned income on your financial aid forms for the following school year.
 For more information, contact the Office of Student Financial Assistance, 202.994.6620 or 800.222.6242, or email@example.com.